hidrodixtion/how_i_start-Adi/README.md

 # HowIStart::Adi

-TODO: Write a gem description
+HowIStart is a very simple example gem to show you how I begin a Ruby project.

 ## Installation